chocolatey/docs/input/en-us/central-management/setup/database.md

 You may have other methods for getting SQL Server installed, but if you are looking for a quick way of installing SQL Server Express, you can use the Chocolatey packages we internalized earlier in this process.

-The quickest option to get going with the database is to use the Community Repository, or an internalized version of a sql server package from the community repository For SQL Server Express 2019, run the following:
+The quickest option to get going with the database is to use the Chocolatey Community Repository, or an internalized version of a SQL Server package from the community repository.
+For SQL Server Express 2022, run the following:

 ```powershell
 choco install sql-server-express -y